sepehr-safari/nostr-deploy-cli/README.md

 ## 🔧 Configuration

-Configuration is stored locally in each project directory as `.env.nostr-deploy`:
+Configuration is stored locally in each project directory as `.env.nostr-deploy.local`:

 ```bash
 # Nostr Deploy CLI Configuration